johnbumgarner/sotu_speeches_text_analysis/README.md

 <p align="justify">

 The auditory cues (laugher) from the audience were also measured.
-The meta data showed that the average audiance laugher metric was 2.8 per speech accross all the the State of the Union addresses analyzed.
+The meta data within the corpuses showed that the average audiance laugher metric was 2.8 per speech accross all the the State of the Union addresses analyzed.
 The highest number of audience laughs were associated with President Obama's 2010 State of the Union address, which garnered 11 laughs.
 Accross President Obama's 7 speeches, he received 37 laughs, which was the highest combined number of laughs.
-Whereas President Bush only received 8 laughs for the same number of speeches, but his speeches were given in the years following the 9/11 terrorist attacks on New York City and Washington, D.C.
-President Trump received 10 laughs in his 3 speeches within the corpus.
+Whereas President Bush only received 8 laughs for the same number of speeches, but his speeches were given in the years following the 9/11 terrorist attacks on New York City and Washington.
+President Trump has received 10 laughs in his 3 speeches that were analyzed.

-Additional analysis is required to determine what topics garnered laughter and if this laughter was bipartisan or partisan in nature.
+Additional analysis of the corresponding videos is required to determine what topics garnered laughter and if this laughter was bipartisan or partisan in nature.
 </p>

 <p align="center"><br>